mirage/irmin/README.md

 ## Irmin

-Irmin is a distributed database with built-in snapshot, branch and revert mechanisms.
-It is designed to use a large variety of backends, although it is optimized for append-only store.

-Irmin is written in pure OCaml.
-It can thus be compiled to Javascript -- and run in the browsers; or into a Mirage unikernel -- and run directly on top of Xen.
+Irmin is a library for persistent stores with built-in snapshot, branching and reverting mechanisms.
+It is designed to use a large variety of backends.
+Irmin is written in pure OCaml and does not depend on external C stubs; it aims is to run everywhere, from Linux to Xen unikernels -- and can be be compiled to JavaScipt to run in a browser.

 [![Build Status](https://travis-ci.org/mirage/irmin.png?branch=master)](https://travis-ci.org/mirage/irmin)